Herpes Zoster Ophthalmicus

 (Herpes Zoster Virus Ophthalmicus; Ophthalmic Herpes Zoster; Varicella-Zoster Virus Ophthalmicus)

-Herpes zoster ophthalmicus is infection of the eye caused by varicella-zoster virus.
+Herpes zoster ophthalmicus is infection of the eye caused by the varicella-zoster virus.

-Varicella-zoster is the virus that causes chickenpox.
+Varicella-zoster is the virus that causes chicken pox.
 Once people are infected, the virus remains in a dormant (inactive) stage in the nerve roots.
-In some people, the virus reactivates and may spread to the skin, causing herpes zoster, also called shingles (see Shingles).
-If the forehead or nose becomes infected, the eye also becomes infected in about half of people, on the same side as the skin involvement.
+In some people, the virus reactivates and may spread to the skin, causing herpes zoster, also called shingles.
+If the forehead or nose becomes infected, the eye also becomes infected in about half of people, on the same side as the affected skin.

 Generic NameSelect Brand Names